transloadit/jquery-sdk/README.md

 ## Example

-An example use of this library can be found in the [examples](https://github.com/transloadit/jquery-sdk/tree/master/examples) directory.
+An example use of this plugin can be found in the [examples](https://github.com/transloadit/jquery-sdk/tree/master/examples) directory.

 To run it, simply replace `YOUR_TRANSLOADIT_KEY` (on the html file) with your actual transloadit key and load the html file on your browser.